ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the Leader does.
 If successful, it includes the result in its response for the Leader to use to continue preparing the report.

+The Helper MAY defer handling the initialization request.
+In this case, it indicates that the job is not yet ready by immediately sending an empty response body and sets a Location header field set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
+The response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+The Leader then polls the state of the job by sending GET requests to the resolved URL.
+The Helper responds the same way until either the job is ready, from which point it responds with the `AggregationJobResp` (defined below), or the job fails, from which point it MUST abort with the error that caused the failure.

+The Helper MAY instead handle the request immediately.
+It waits to respond to the Leader's PUT until the aggregation job initialization is ready, in which case it responds with the`AggregationJobResp`, or the job fails, in which case the Helper MUST abort with the error that caused the failure.

 Upon receipt of an `AggregationJobInitReq`, the Helper checks if it recognizes the task ID.
-If not, then it MUST abort with error `unrecognizedTask`.
+If not, then it MUST fail the job with error `unrecognizedTask`.

 Next, it checks that the batch mode indicated by `part_batch_selector.batch_mode` matches the task's batch mode.
-If not, the Helper MUST abort with error `invalidMessage`.
+If not, the Helper MUST fail the job with error `invalidMessage`.

 Next, the Helper checks that the aggregation parameter is valid as described in
 {{agg-param-validation}}.
-If the aggregation parameter is invalid, then the Helper MUST abort with error `invalidAggregationParameter`.
+If the aggregation parameter is invalid, then the Helper MUST fail the job with error `invalidAggregationParameter`.

 Next, the Helper checks that the report IDs in `AggregationJobInitReq.prepare_inits` are all distinct.
-If not, then the Helper MUST abort with error `invalidMessage`.
+If not, then the Helper MUST fail the job with error `invalidMessage`.

 To process the aggregation job, the Helper computes an outbound prepare step for each report share.
 This includes the following structures: